JosephBarber96/sfMania/README.md

 SFMania is an in-development stepmania client written in C++ with [SFML 2.0](https://www.sfml-dev.org/)

 ### Why
 I'm working on this project both for fun and for a way to learn more about and practise C++.
-This client is not yet finised and doesn't currently have all features of the standard client, however this is something I am working towards.
+This client is not yet finished and doesn't currently have all features of the standard client, however this is something I am working towards.

 <p align="center">
   <img src="docs/image_songselect.png" width="350"/>